 But, that’s one side of a coin.

-In market, there can be following three kinds of shops or stores:
+In the market, there can be these three types of shops or stores:

 - Local shops with digital payment methods, like POS etc.